jimporter/mettle/doc/index.md

 ## Installation

-mettle has two parts: a (currently) a header-only library and an executable called `mettle`.
-Installation of the library is simple: just copy all the files in the `include/` directory to wherever you'd like.
-To build the `mettle` executable, just run `make` to create the file in the root directoy.
+mettle has two parts: a library and an executable called `mettle`.
+To build the `mettle` executable and `libmettle.so`, just run `make` to create the files in the root directory.
+Installation of the library headers is simple: just copy all the files in the `include/` directory to wherever you'd like.
 (This is, of course, suboptimal, but expect improvements to the process soon!)